rydhralbar/r-food-fe/README.md

-# Getting Started with Create React App
+# Getting Started with R-Food App

+R Food is a website where you can get recipes for five-star meals that you can make yourself.
+It was created using React JS, Node JS, and Express JS.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts